-Established in 1994 by the Bishops of NSW and the ACT, Catholic Healthcare offers committed and experienced staff to provide quality care and services.
+Established in 1994 by the Bishops of NSW and the ACT, Catholic Healthcare offers committed and experienced employees to provide quality care and services.

-The organisation is a leading provider of Home and Community Services, Residential Aged Care, Healthcare and Retirement Living villages in NSW and SE QLD.
+The organisation is a leading provider of Home and Community Services, Residential Aged Care and Retirement Living villages in NSW and SE QLD.

-Offering a range of integrated services in more than 50 locations, our clients, residents and patients have exceptional choice in the care and services they receive.
+Offering a range of integrated services in over 40 locations, our members have exceptional choice in the care and services they receive.